wrjodjana/obsidian-vault/christianity/how to change deeply - tim keller.md

 - Rejoice that your names are written in heaven and not of this world (don't be spiritually bipolar)
 - When you become Christian, your name is inscribed into Jesus Christ and he's bearing that sin
+- The only eyes whose opinion matters in all the universe finds you more precious then all the jewels beneath the Earth
 -